 By Matt Spector

-Matt Spector is a writer and reviewer.
-His favorite comic book publisher is Image Comics.
-He lives in Long Beach, CA with his long time girlfriend and has been known to suffer from fits of nerd rage.
+Matt Spector is a screenwriter and comic book reviewer, specializing in Image Comics.
+He lives in Long Beach, CA and has been known to suffer from fits of nerd rage.
+Follow @GothamAfterDark on Instagram.